modestinocarbone/Lander/README.md

 # What is Lander?

 Lander is a lightweight HTML + JavaScript landing page that you can place in your /Documents/ or /Desktop/ folder.
-It’s designed to be used as a clean start page for your browser—perfect for replacing that boring default homepage.
+It’s designed to be used as a clean start page for your browser, perfect for replacing that boring default homepage.

 # How does Lander look?